ihebakermi10/ihebakermi10/README.md

 - 🌱 I’m currently learning ** data science /data engineer**

-- 👯 I’m looking to internship in ** data science / data engineer / machine learning **
+- 👯 I’m interested in research in field of   ** data science / data engineer / machine learning **

 - 👨‍💻 All of my projects are available at [https://github.com/ihebakermi10](https://github.com/ihebakermi10)